1929–30 Swiss Cup: Preamble

 In Switzerland, after the end of the first world war, the 1920s saw a rapid rise in the popularity of top-level football and also a decade of rapid growth in grassroots football and many new football clubs were formed.
 By the mid-1920s, every larger Swiss town had a football pitch and its own football club.
 Top level organised football also experienced a boom and the larger already existing clubs were also expanding and growing.
 Between 1922 and 1930, twelve new football stadiums were built, each with a capacity of over 10,000 spectators.
 Furthermore, semi- and fully professional football players began to emerge and transfer fees started to become a reality.

 The structure of the Swiss championships provided a top-tier Serie A with 27 teams (3 regional groups of 9 clubs) and a second-tier Promotion Series with 54 teams divided into 6 groups.
 From the third-tier the football system was arranged in the regional leagues, named Serie B, C and D. However, the Swiss league system was suffering a crisis and this had expand during the previous few years.
 There were continuous disagreements between smaller and larger clubs.
-These were mainly concerning promotion/relegation proceedures which included play-offs between lower-tier group winners and upper-tier group losers.
+These were mainly concerning promotion/relegation procedures which included play-offs between lower-tier group winners and upper-tier group losers.
 Things came to a peak in exactly this season, due to the fact that at the end of this season there was to be no promotion/relegation between the top two tiers.
 At this years AGM, held in July, the Swiss Football and Athletics Federation (SFAV), as the Swiss Football Association used to call itself, then decided to reorganise the structures of their championships and that the first, second and third tiers would be re-arranged.
 The new league would start in 1931.
-Not only the promotion/relegation proceedures were causing discussions, but also due to the expanding professionalism there were differences.
+Not only the promotion/relegation procedures were causing discussions, but also due to the expanding professionalism there were differences.
 The larger clubs continuously contested to take over the better players from thr lower tier clubs by offering the players a wage or at least would offer them semi-professional status, combined with new, better paid jobs with firms who had commercial ties with the club.